AdobeDocs/commerce-admin.en/help/b2b/quotes.md

 - **Buyer adds a shipping address** - The buyer can add a shipping address to the quote.
 After the buyer adds the address, the seller can provide shipping and delivery options.
 The shipping methods shown depend on the Storefront configuration.

-If the buyer adds a shipping address, the negotiation agreement has to be reviewed, and seller can continue the negotiation process until an agreement is reached, or the seller declines the quote.
+If the buyer adds a shipping address, the negotiation agreement has to be reviewed, and the seller can continue the negotiation process until an agreement is reached, or the seller declines the quote.

 **Step 3: Buyer accepts quote (Checkout)**